Université Laval is a French-language institution. Instruction is provided mainly in French, and assignments and exams are normally written in French.

 The results of the TCF tout public must be sent in electronic format directly to the Université Laval Registrar’s Office by email at firstname.lastname@example.org.

 You must have taken this test no more than two years prior to submitting your admission application.
 Depending on your program, passing the TCF tout public may be a condition of admission or graduation.
-Based on your result, you may have to take one or more French courses for non-francophones.
+Based on your result, you may have to take one or more French as a second language courses.
 These courses will not count as credits toward your program of study.

 The Université Laval School of Languages offers programs and courses at different levels.
-If you wish to study French or improve your knowledge of French, visit its website to see what opportunities are available.
+If you wish to study French or improve your knowledge of French, visit the support for learning French page to see what opportunities are available.